lishu/vscode-svg/README.md

 > Tip: All Completion list is context, will not show all items.

+Rename Tag Name or Id Reference.

 ## Known Issues

 Configuration option functionality is not yet implemented.

 ## Update History

+### 0.0.4
+* Add New Rename Provider.

 ### 0.0.3
 * New Hover Info Support.